See Arch Linux Installation for installation notes.

 yay -S --needed udisks2

-To allow users of group sudo to mount NTFS drives (with write permissions) without asking for root password, enable the group in polkit under /etc/polkit-1/rules.d/50-udisks.rules
+To allow users of group wheel to mount NTFS drives (with write permissions) without asking for root password, enable the group in polkit under /etc/polkit-1/rules.d/50-udisks.rules

 polkit.addRule(function(action, subject) {